mvolkmann/blog/src/swift/Fastlane.md

    and change the path to `./fastlane/screenshots`.

 1. Uncomment the line `clear_previous_screenshots(true)`.
+   This deletes all the `.png` files in the `fastlane/screenshots` directory.
 1. Uncomment the line `override_status_bar(true)`.

 1. Edit the file `fastlane/Fastfile`.